rachyoder/Projects-Exercises/docs/digital-clock.md

 ###### Develop:

 1. Add content and elements to your website
-2. View changes locally
+2. View changes locally with MAMP (localhost)
 3. Save often, and commit to github when important changes happen

 ###### Deploy:

 1. Push your code to Github remote
-2. Post links to your Github repo to the [exercises Slack channel](https://bootcamp-s19.slack.com/messages/CGD9QUH6E/)
+2. Post links to your Github repo to the Projects and Exercises Slack channel

 ### Application file structure